Discover more from It Can Always Get Worse

 Firth, pp. 147.

 It seems that the woman who heckled Bradshaw was Anne Vere, by this time Anne Fairfax or Anne, Lady Fairfax, the wife of Sir Thomas Fairfax, the commander of the New Model Army.
-Andrew Hopper and Philip Major [eds.]
+See: Andrew Hopper and Philip Major [eds.]
 (2014), England’s Fortress: New Perspectives on Thomas, 3rd Lord Fairfax, p.
-164.
+164. Another of Anne’s purported interjections before she was removed from the chamber was when the register was being taken of Commissioners and it came to Thomas Fairfax’s name, she shouted out: “He hath more wit than to be here”.

 Nalson, pp. 94-5.